kyma-project/btp-manager/docs/user/02-30-deploy-service-in-cluster.md

 After successfully installing your Secret, you can create a ServiceInstance and a ServiceBinding.

 > [!NOTE]
-> This section provides a real example with the real `auditlog-api` service.
+> This section provides a real example with the real `xsuaa` service.
 Use your real Secret to successfully complete the procedure.

 1. To create a ServiceInstance, run the following script: